benschwarz/metaquery/README.md

 * and finally, a summary of all three: a declarative interface is far nicer to use.

 After reading both [Jeremy Keith][Jeremy Keith's article] and [Matt Wilcox's][Matt Wilcox's article] articles, then the source of [picturefill][picturefill] I decided to get my hands dirty and have a go at a slightly better approach.

-Internally, metaQuery uses a resize event handler, you may be thinking, "but wait — not all media queries are related to device width", While this is true. metaQuery will still execute onLoad, and when additional events are bound.
-For me, this is enough, disagree?
-Please add an issue.

 ## Contributing
 Please use [idiomatic.js][idiomatic.js] as a styleguide and take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].